Markethive/markethive-webapp/README.md

 # QA
 Markethive QA
-This Repository is for united tested code ready to be QA and integrated tested.
+This Repository is for unit tested code ready to be QA and integrated tested.